sbosshardt/BlackJack/README.md

 For image (PNG) handling I used SOIL, the Simple OpenGL Image Library.
 It handles the dirty work of loading the images for showing the cards and other art.

 Most of the audio was made by me using Audacity and my microphone.
 The sound when you win a hand is the "Howard Dean scream".
+There are issues to be fixed to make this game more refined (see Issues).
+This includes audio and graphics.